B1Z0N/cpp-dev-resources/C++/cppRES.md

 - The C++ Programming Language - Bjarne Stroustrup

     Complete C++ language reference and tutorial.
-This book will teach you how to use C++ features correctly, as inteded by creator.
-Though it is very long to read, (around 13 hundreds of pages) it is very simply writen.
+This book will teach you how to use C++ features correctly, as intended by creator.
+Though it is very long to read, (around 13 hundreds of pages) it is very simply written.
 During reading this book practice is welcomed and encouraged, since it is more of a reference.
 ### Intermediate
 All books of Scott Meyers are very useful in practice.
 He teaches that programming is about compromises, and that we must